-Frank Silber has 20 years of experience in drafting and negotiating technology-related transactions, including research and development collaborations and licenses to commercialize highly valued intellectual property used in a wide array of industries.
-He regularly advises clients in the life sciences, health care, IT and manufacturing industries on transactions involving all types of intellectual property, including patent, copyright and trademark licenses, as well as data sharing agreements and policies for the transfer and protection of proprietary know-how and confidential information.
+Frank Silber has more than 25 years of experience in drafting and negotiating technology-related transactions, including research and development collaborations and licenses to commercialize highly valued intellectual property used in a wide array of industries.
+He regularly advises clients in the life sciences, health care, IT, and manufacturing industries on transactions involving all types of intellectual property, including patent, copyright, and trademark licenses, as well as data sharing agreements and contracts for the transfer and protection of proprietary know-how and confidential information.

 His computer science background and prior work experience in network operations at IBM also allow him to effectively counsel software developers and professionals in the IT industry.
-He frequently represents clients entering into agreements for software licenses, SaaS subscriptions, and development, support, distribution, escrow and consulting services.
-He also negotiates agreements for the sale or acquisition of computer hardware and for internet-based transactions.
+He frequently represents clients entering into agreements for software licenses, SaaS subscriptions, and development, support, distribution, escrow, and consulting services.

-Frank also has a substantial amount of experience in areas where the life sciences industry and IT industry intersect, such as IT systems, databases and reporting tools for next-generation sequencing, and laboratory interfaces for practice management systems.
+Frank also has a substantial amount of experience in areas where the life sciences industry and IT industry intersect, such as IT systems, databases, and reporting tools for next-generation sequencing and digital pathology.

 Frank is a partner with Parker Poe where he resides in its Raleigh office.
 He previously served as the practice group leader of the firm’s Intellectual Property Group and as the team leader of the firm’s Life Sciences Industry Team.